Benefits Of Activated Charcoal For Your Skin

 Do take care to be gentle as aggressive exfoliation can damage your skin.
 If your skin is oily or thick, you may need frequent exfoliation, say twice a week.
 If your skin is dry or sensitive, exfoliating just once a week would suffice.
 Consult a dermatologist before introducing exfoliation into your skin-care routine if you have inflammatory acne or rosacea.3

-3. Try An Activated Charcoal And Apple Cider Vinegar Mask To Unclog Pores
+3. Unclog Pores With An Activated Charcoal And ACV Mask

 Clogged pores can give you lack-luster complexion and even contribute to acne.
 Skin oils, dead skin cells, dirt, and impurities can all clog up your skin pores.
 But there’s a simple remedy for this common problem.
 Just try a mask of purifying activated charcoal and astringent apple cider vinegar.